The Giver (film): Production

 Jeff Bridges initially wanted to film the movie in the mid-1990s, and a script was written by 1998.
 Various barriers prevented production of the film, including Warner Bros. buying the rights in 2007.
 The rights were finally bought by The Weinstein Company and Walden Media.

-Bridges originally intended that his own father, Lloyd Bridges, would play the title character, The Giver, but he died in 1998, before the project.
+Bridges originally intended that his own father, Lloyd Bridges, would play the title character, The Giver, but he died in 1998, before the project could be started.

 Principal photography began on October 7, 2013, in Cape Town and Johannesburg.
 Meryl Streep had some of her scenes shot in England, where she was also filming Rob Marshall's Into the Woods.
 Later she completed before additional filming in Paarl, a town near Cape Town.
 The filming was completed on February 13, 2014, in Utah.

 Music

 The score for The Giver was composed by Marco Beltrami.
 The song "Ordinary Human" by OneRepublic was featured in the movie.
 The film also features Tori Kelly's "Silent".
 The soundtrack was released on August 5, 2014, by Interscope Records.